sickdyd/transpic/README.md

-# Transpic
+# Transpic ✈️

-An application to help you our when traveling.
+An application to help you out when traveling.

 ## Motivation